 The Hazardous Seas Alert

 The Trinidad and Tobago Meteorological Service has updated the Hazardous Seas Alert for coastlines of Trinidad and Tobago, now only the Western and Northern coasts of both islands.
-The alert goes went into effect at 11:00 AM Sunday, October 27th, 2019 through 2:00 PM Monday 4th November 2019.
+The alert went into effect at 11:00 AM Sunday, October 27th, 2019 through 2:00 PM Monday 4th November 2019.
 This is in line with much of the global wave modeling.
 We mentioned the possibility of this extension in a prior update.

 Note that wind-driven waves will produce moderate to at times rough seas later next week due to a surge of low-level winds, with a possible low-pressure system.